 - Do not videotape Museum costumed staff during their interpretation.

 Pay for your photography session:

-For additional information, please contact Terry Taylor, Chief Operating Officer.
+For additional information, please contact the Visitor Engagement Manager.
 All photographers must read and comply with the following detailed rules and bring a copy of the photography policy with them (digital or print) on location.
 Violation of the rules may result in fines from the City of Winston-Salem and/or misdemeanor arrest.

 Private Large group photography (family portraits, proms, weddings, holiday, etc.) by non-ticketed visitors for personal use is strongly discouraged during regular museum operating hours.